 The Holy Spirit bears witness with our human spirit in a number of ways.
 First, He bears witness that we belong to God and are children of God.

 Jesus said, “I am the truth” (Jn 14:6).
 He is truth itself.
-The Holy Spirit bears witness to that truth and the Holy Spirit is truth as well as Jesus is the truth.
+The Holy Spirit bears witness to that truth, and the Holy Spirit is the truth, as well as Jesus, is the truth.
 The Holy Spirit delights to communicate who and what the Lord Jesus is all about.

 The mission of the Holy Spirit is to glorify Christ.
 Any ministry that glorifies the Holy Spirit above the Lord Jesus Christ is off target.
 The Holy Spirit always points to Jesus as the Savior and provider for our souls.
 If we want to please the Holy Spirit, we must point to Jesus as the center of life.

 We glorify Christ when we emphasize what He did for us, not what we do for Him.
 Emphasizing what we do for Him is self-centeredness.
 Emphasizing what He did for us is Christ-centeredness.